getfem/getfem/doc/sphinx/source/userdoc/interNMM.rst

 -----------------------------------
-Instead of using the previous tools (interpolated and projected fems), it is possible to use a finite element variable defined on an another mesh than the one on which an assembly is computed using the "interpolate transformation" tool of the weak form language (see :ref:`ud-gasm-high-transf` ), the finite element variables will be interpolated on each Gauss point.
+Instead of using the previous tools (interpolated and projected fems), it is possible to use a finite element variable defined on an another mesh than the one on which an assembly is computed using the "interpolate transformation" tool of GWFL (the generic weak form language, see :ref:`ud-gasm-high-transf` ), the finite element variables will be interpolated on each Gauss point.
 There is no restriction on the dimensions of the mesh used, which means in particular that a two-dimensional fem variable can be interpolated on a one-dimensional mesh